dstl/Stone-Soup/docs/source/auto_demos/Cell_Tracking.rst

 Optimizer
 ---------
-Next, we implement the Optuna optimizer on the StoneSoup algorithm.
+Next, we implement the Optuna optimizer on the Stone Soup algorithm.
 To do this, we first have to define an objective function.
 This is done through the following steps:

 1) Set the parameters to vary the values of.
 In this example all of the the parameters being changed are integers so the suggest_int function is used.
 The numbers passed in as arguments of the function are the minimum and maximum values that the parameter can take (inclusive).